 “It kind of even shocked myself,” said Anderson.
 “I was in a zone.
 They were all going in and everybody was giving me the ball.”

-Usually after a game when a player scores 50, you will find reporters lined up to speak to that player.
+Usually, after a game when a player scores 50, you will find reporters lined up to speak to that player.
 Not on this night.
-The media were lined up to talk to his rookie teammate Shaq, who ended the night with just 10 points and 5 rebounds…but did tear down a backboard, which is something you just don’t see that often in a NBA game.
+The media were lined up to talk to his rookie teammate Shaq, who ended the night with just 10 points and 5 rebounds…but did tear down a backboard, which is something you just don’t see that often in an NBA game.
 FYI, the NBA created “Shaq proof” rims between this season and Shaq’s sophomore campaign.

-Nick’s 50-point masterpiece just might be the most quiet 50 in NBA history while Shaq’s 10 turned out to be one of the loudest.
+Nick’s 50-point masterpiece just might be the quietest 50 in NBA history while Shaq’s 10 turned out to be one of the loudest.